RJvH/dapr-workshop/docs/assignment-2.md

 ## Goal

-The purpose of this assignment is to create a Mail API with a health and cron job endpoint.
+In this assignment we will create a .NET6 minimal Web Api.

+After this assignment we

+- know how to create a new .NET6 minimal Web Api project
+- how to create a POST operation on this Api
+- how to run the Api from VS Code
+- how to check the OpenApi swagger page and test the API

 ## Steps

 ### Prerequisite

+- Open VS Code
-Open the assignment-2 VS Code workspace in the workspaces folder
+- Open the assignment-2 VS Code workspace from the workspaces folder using "File > Open Workspace from File"

 ### Step 1.